Digitising effective feedback

 This article was originally published in Impact, journal of the Chartered College of Teaching.

-Once you’ve read the case study, click the ‘Mark as complete’ button below and then select ‘Next’ to conclude this week’s learning.
-Alternatively, you can return to the initial menu of case studies.
+Once you’ve read the case study, click the ‘Mark as complete’ button below and then select ‘Discuss your learning’ to connect with other course participants.

 © Chartered College of Teaching